kubeflow/kubeflow/releasing/auto-update/README.md

   * The script uses the [hub cli](https://hub.github.com/) to create a PR

+* update_job.yaml provides an example job spec for running the job.

 ## kubeflow-bot

 * The script uses the [kubeflow-bot](https://github.com/kubeflow-bot) to host the fork containing the PR